Abdennacer-Badaoui/sensitivity_aware_quantizer/README.md

 ## 🔧 How It Works

-1. **Profiling**: Analyzes model behavior on calibration data to establish baseline performance
+1. **Profiling**: Analyzes model behavior on profiling data to establish baseline performance
 2. **Sensitivity Computation**: Calculates sensitivity scores for each layer using:
    - **Divergence Method**: Measures output distribution changes (Jensen-Shannon divergence)
    - **Hessian Method**: Estimates curvature using Hessian eigenvalue approximation